From EMC- and Cronin-effects to signals of quark-gluon plasma

 and nonlinear BFKL equation with the modifications of gluon fusion

-To make our progress we need to know how the BFKL formalism links with the conventional DGLAP dynamics.
-A usual framework which gives a unified treatment through out the $(x,k_t)$ kinematic region has been provided by Catani, Ciafaloni, Fiorani and Marchesini (the CCFM equation [24]).
-This equation is based on the coherent radiation of gluons, which leads to an angular ordering of the gluon emissions along the chain.
-In the leading $\ln(1/x)$ approximation the CCFM equation reduces to the BFKL equation, whereas at moderate $x$ the angular ordering becomes an ordering in the gluon transverse momenta and the CCFM equation becomes equivalent to standard DGLAP evolution.
+To solve the equations numerically we need to know the mix of the BFKL- and DGLAP-equatons.
+A unified framework which works in all the through $(x,k_t)$ kinematic region was provided by Catani, Ciafaloni, Fiorani and Marchesini (the CCFM equation [49-51]).
+Based on the coherent radiation of gluons, this equation leads to an angular ordering of the gluon emissions along the chain.
+In the leading order approximation of $\ln(1/x)$, the CCFM equation reduces to the BFKL equation, whereas at moderate $x$ the angular ordering becomes an ordering in gluon transverse momenta and the CCFM equation becomes equivalent to the standard DGLAP equation.

-Unfortunately, the CCFM schema contains the unknown shadowing and antishadowing information in its complicate input distributions.
-In this work we use following physical picture.
-As we know that the BFKL equation can be derived in a dipole picture (see Appendix B).
-At lager $x$ region (for say, $x>0.1$), parton densities in nucleon are dilute and the probe is interacted with a single parton (Fig.1 a).
-In this case, the DGLAP dynamics are dominated.
-On the other hand, at very small $x$ region ($x<10^{-3})$, the correlations among the initial partons in a nucleon becomes important and the dipole configuration dominates the initial state (Fig.1c), and the BFKL dynamics replace the DGLAP equation.
-Note that although $x<10^{-3}$ is a dominated regime by the BFKL evolution according to $\alpha_s\ln(1/x)\sim {\cal {O}}(1)$, we can not exclude the BFKL dynamics participate the $part$ of evolution at a more larger $x$ region since $\alpha_s \ln (1/x)\ln(k^2_t/\mu ^2)<1 $ allows $x>10^{-3}$.
-Therefore, a natural connection between two evolution dynamics is that the BFKL dynamics replace asymptotically the DGLAP dynamics from $x=0.1$ to $10^{-3}$ through the mixing of the single parton and dipole configuration as shown in Fig.1b.
-In the concretely, we take
+Unfortunately, in the CCFM schema there contains unknown shadowing and antishadowing information in its complicate input distributions.
+As we know that the BFKL equation can be derived in a dipole picture [52-56].
+At large $x$ region ($x>0.1$), parton densities in nucleon are dilute and the probe interacts with a single parton (Fig.1 a).
+In this case, the DGLAP dynamics are dominant.
+At smaller $x$ region ($x<10^{-3})$, the correlations among the initial partons in a nucleon becomes more important and the dipole configuration dominates the initial state (Fig.1c), and the BFKL dynamics in place of the DGLAP dynamics are dominant.
+Note that although when $x<10^{-3}$ the BFKL evolution is dominant according to $\alpha_s\ln(1/x)\sim {\cal {O}}(1)$, we can not exclude directly the BFKL dynamics from the $part$ of evolution at a larger $x$ region according to Fig. 1b.
+A natural connection between two evolution dynamics should be that the BFKL dynamics replace asymptotically the DGLAP dynamics from $x=0.1$ to $10^{-3}$ through out the mixing region of the single parton and dipole configuration.
+Concretely, we take

 where